saltstack-formulas/sun-java-formula/README.rst

 ``sun-java``

-Downloads the tarball from the java:source_url configured as either a pillar or grain (will not do anything if source_url is omitted) and unpacks the package in java:prefix (defaults to /usr/share/java).
-It will then configure alternatives and place /etc/profile.d/java.sh.
+Downloads the tarball from the java:source_url configured as either a pillar or grain and will not do anything if source_url is omitted.
+Then unpacks the archive into java:prefix (defaults to /usr/share/java).
+Will use the alternatives system to link the installation to java_home.
 Please see the pillar.example for configuration.

+``sun-java.env``

+An addition to allow easy use - places a java profile in /etc/profile.d - this way JAVA_HOME and the PATH are set correctly for all system users.

-Requires RedHat/CentOS 5.X or RedHat/CentOS 6.X - should also work on Debian/Ubuntu.
+Tested on RedHat/CentOS 5.X or RedHat/CentOS 6.X, AmazonOS and Ubuntu.